Name: Amanda Riester

 When and why did you become interested in fitness?

 I come from generations of boxers, both of my grandfathers and my father boxed professionally, so I grew up in the sport.
-My dad began teaching me to box when I was very young and in 7th grade he signed me up for a womans self defense course/boxing class taught by a very famous female professional boxer.
+My dad began teaching me to box when I was very young, and in 7th grade he signed me up for a womans self defense course/boxing class taught by a very famous female professional boxer.
 I was completely hooked!
 By 16 I was fighting in the Golden Gloves and the following year I was fighting at a National Level.
 At 18 I was ranked #2 in the US and training for the Olympics.
 (Although I would have made the cut to go to the trails, unfortunitly it never passed as a sport) After over 10 years competing I hung up my gloves and started training others.
 I became certified as an AFAA personal trainer and ACE group fitness instructor.
 I am also certified as a USA Boxing coach, judge and officiant.
 Taking time away from my own competitions and coaching/training others began to bore me, I really missed competing!
-In April of this year, I was given The Vegan Bodybuilding Book by a friend and that was it...
+In April of 2011, I was given The Vegan Bodybuilding Book by a friend and that was it...
 I soon began competing in bodybuilding.
-So far in 2011 I have won 2nd place at the NGA Windy City Classic and FIRST place at the Natural North America Bodybuilding and Fitness Championships.
-I have several more bodybuilding events coming up throughout October and November.
+In 2011 I won 1st place at the Natural North America Bodybuilding and Fitness Championships.
+I took 2012 off for personal reasons, then came back in 2013 and won 1st place once again at thw OCB Midwest States.
+Im excited to see what 2014 holds for me, as I have some excited goals in both bodybuilding and powerlifting.

 In addition to my competition experience in boxing and bodybuilding I was on my college wrestling team and have competed in judo and muay thai and trained in jiu jitsu.
 I absolutely love combat sports!